teamtnt/devbox/README.md

 TNT Devbox is a starter kit for local development using docker containers.
 To understand the principles behind `TNT Devbox` checkout the [guide](./guide.md).

+## Installation

+Clone this git repository to your development root directory.
+For example: `/Users/myusername/devbox/www`
 ## Creating a project

 ```bash